SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

  - PowerApps and Flow integration

 There are numerous customizations which currently are not supported for "modern" lists and libraries:
- - JSLink based field customizations - More options will become available in the future
+ - JSLink based field customizations - See note on **SharePoint Framework Extensions**
- - JSLink based view customizations - More options will become available in the future
+ - JSLink based view customizations - See note on **SharePoint Framework Extensions**
  - Custom CSS via AlternateCSSUrl web property
- - Custom JavaScript embedded via User Custom Actions - There will a be more controlled way to embed JavaScript on the pages through the SharePoint Framework (not only client-side web parts)
+ - Custom JavaScript embedded via User Custom Actions - See note on **SharePoint Framework Extensions**
  - Custom master pages - More extensive branding will be supported later using alternative options
  - Customization via InfoPath
  - Minimal Download Strategy (MDS)
  - SharePoint Server Publishing

+>**Note:**
+> In June 2017 [SharePoint Framework extensions went into developer preview](https://dev.office.com/blogs/announcing-availability-of-sharepoint-framework-extensions-developer-preview).
+Using these SharePoint Framework Extensions you can control the rendering of a field via custom code and you can create user custom actions that execute your custom code.
+If you want to learn more about the SharePoint Framework Extensions checkout out this link: http://aka.ms/spfx-extensions.

 ## User Custom Actions
 <a name="supportedcustomactions"> </a>